vic-zhong/AC3.2-Stackview_Scrollview-1/README.md

   }
 ```

-Back in storyboard, remove the explicit `height` constraints of all three scrollview subviews.
+1. Back in storyboard, remove the `height` constraints of all three scroll view subviews.
 1. You will now get an error about needing constraints for Y position or height.

 - You may think of this as a mistake, after all you still have constraints to define the distance of the views to the top of the scrollview, the spacing between the views, the view widths, and the distance of the bottom of the views to the scroll view bottom which in turn is pinned to the bottom of it's view.
 Shouldn't the height of the views now just expand to accomodate the vertical set of constraints?